 One complaint I’ve encountered is how the seat rail sits fairly low on the floor (about 12.0″).

 Some users prefer a taller seat height because it allows them to get on and off the rower more easily.

-Overall, users felt the Schwinn Rowing Machine provided a smooth, quiet, and comfortable rowing stroke.
+Overall, users felt the Schwinn Rowing Machine provided a smooth, quiet, and comfortable stroke.

 If you’re looking to row without making much noise or while watching TV, it’s perfect!
 Just check out how quiet it is in the video below:

-The Schwinn Crewmaster Rower can easily fold for storage and can be done in a few simple steps:
+The Schwinn Crewmaster Rower has transport wheels and can easily fold for storage which can be done in a few simple steps:

 - Slide the seat forward and release the locking pin under the seat rail.

 - Fold the seat rail up until you hear the locking pin click back into place.

 - Tilt the rower forward and wheel the rower into the desired location.